Jbleezy/BO1-Reimagined/README.md

 * Fixed a bug where players could occasionally die in the Lighthouse Station Roof zone if they jumped too far off the staircase

 #### Flinger
-* Zombies flung count as actual kills
+* Zombies flung no longer respawn
 * Available whenever the power is on
 * Will not activate if the player is in the air
 * Removed explosion effect from flung zombies